Use the back button to select a different record.

 See photo image of Mary Fitzbutler Waring at New York Public Library Digital Gallery.

 See 1898 graduation photo image of Mary Fitzbutler at Explore UK.

-Subjects: Civic Leaders, Colored Fairs & Black Expos, Medical Field, Health Care, Migration North, Migration South, Women's Groups and Organizations, Association of Colored Women's Clubs
+Subjects: Civic Leaders, Colored Fairs, Black Expos, and Chautauquas, Medical Field, Health Care, Migration North, Migration South, Women's Groups and Organizations, Association of Colored Women's Clubs

 Geographic Region: Louisville, Jefferson County, Kentucky / Amherstburg, Ontario, Canada / Chicago, Illinois / Norway